lacanoid/pgsparql/README.md

 SELECT sparql.compile_query(endpoint, identifier, sparql_query[, grouping]);
 ```

-SPARQL endpoint is queried to determine the result format of the specified query.
+SPARQL endpoint is queried to determine the result format for the specified query.
 Then function `identitier()` and view `identifier` are created.
 Created function queries any SPARQL endpoint and returns result as SQL table.
-Created view is just a convenience layer over created function.
+Created view is just a convenience layer over the created function.
 Once created, these can be further tweaked manualy for extra functionality.

 Parameters: